Fires are one of the biggest disasters in the US. But while some fires are a total loss, not all

 Food items must be treated with caution.
 Any open items should be thrown away.
 Unopened items in original packaging that were away from the heat can be considered safe.
 If there is any doubt, throw the items away.
 Remember to keep an inventory of what is being thrown away.

 Odor issues come with smoke/soot damage.
-After the cleaning process, most of the smoke odor will be eliminated.
-Yet, if there is still a small odor, we may add an additional step to the restoration process.
+The first step in getting rid of odors is to get rid of the source.
+Most of the time, when restoration professionals are helping they will eliminate odor issues.
+Once the restoration is complete, if there is still a small odor then an additional step may be added to the restoration process.
 This could include ozone or hydroxyl deodorizing, as appropriate.
-Learn more about smoke odor removal.

 When dealing with fire/smoke damage call your local PuroClean office, the Paramedics of Property Damage.
 These professionals are here to help restore your property to its pre-loss condition as quickly as possible.
 Let us deal handle the restoration of your property!